Press Releases: **New Releases**

 Prepackaged products, like a box of cereal, are checked on a national basis.
 Locally measured products, like gasoline, have those “devices” tested by the County Auditor.
 Athens County retail stores have over 1,000 devices that are tested at least once every year, the most common one being a gas pump.

-Auditor Thompson is asking for anyone that finds a pump missing a certification sticker to let her office know.
+Auditor Davidson is asking for anyone that finds a pump missing a certification sticker to let her office know.
 “If anyone has information on the vandalism, a complaint about a gas pump, or discovers a pump without a sticker, please let us know.
 We will go out and take a look.”
-To report a problem to Auditor Thompson’s Weights & Measures inspector, please call 740-592-3223.
+To report a problem to Auditor Davidson’s Weights & Measures inspector, please call 740-592-3223.

 Athens County Board of Revision to Meet